 The Governing Board typically meets on the fourth Wednesday of the month in the District Office Board Room at the George R. Gordon Education Center,

 located at 500 Court Street, Martinez.
 Most meetings begin with a closed session at 5:00 p.m., followed by open session at 6:00 p.m.

 Click here for a full schedule of Governing Board meetings.

 The Governing Board agenda is prepared by the Chancellor's office in consultation with the Governing Board.
 The agenda is available for public viewing

 three business days before the meeting.
 You may find a copy of the agenda posted outside the District Office at 500 Court Street, Martinez.

-You may also view the agenda online.
+You may also view the Governing Board Agenda online.
 Requests to appear on the agenda shall be in accordance with

 Board Policy 1002.